waynodiablo/Oystercard/battle_ships.md

 1. Research about user experience and user interfaces, how do they intersect?
 How are they related?
 Do you dare to give a little talk on this to your cohort ( _maybe as a lunch and learn?_ ).
 2. Create a storyboard of screens you think you will need to implement in order to cater for a good UX.
 3. Present the UI and UX you have created to the your cohort and discuss the different approaches.
-4. Implement the User Interface.
+4. Implement the User Interface, swapping driver/navigator roles frequently :twisted_rightwards_arrows:.
 5. Let your cohort ( and the senior cohort ) play with your battleships game ( _maybe a little battleships tournament?_ )!

 ## Supporting Material